csmith/docker-letsencrypt-generic/README.md

 [letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh) for details
 on the arguments it takes.

-The container expects an executable at `/dns/hook`, and exposes the `/dns` volume for you to mount.
+The container expects an executable at `/dns/hook`, so you'll need to mount the `/dns` folder or `/dns/hook` file when running the container.

 ### Other configuration